woghks778803/jpro-blog-app/jpro-blog/src/wp-content/plugins/wpforms-lite/readme.txt

 We believe that you shouldn't have to hire a developer to create a WordPress contact form.
 That's why we built <a href="https://wpforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend" title="WPForms">WPForms</a>, a drag & drop WordPress form builder that's EASY and POWERFUL.

-WPForms allows you to create beautiful contact forms, feedback form, subscription forms, payment forms, and other types of forms for your site in minutes, not hours!
+WPForms allows you to create beautiful contact forms, feedback forms, subscription forms, payment forms, and other types of forms for your site in minutes, not hours!

 At WPForms, user experience is our #1 priority.
-Our pre-built form templates and workflows make WPForms the most beginner friendly contact form plugin in the market.
+Our pre-built form templates and workflows make WPForms the most beginner-friendly contact form plugin on the market.

 The WPForms Challenge guides you through creating your first form in under 5 minutes.
 We walk you through using the form builder all the way to adding a form to a page on your site!
 WPForms includes integrations for popular page builders like the WordPress Block Editor (Gutenberg), Classic Editor, Elementor, and Divi making the whole process seamless.

 WPForms is a 100% mobile responsive contact form solution, so your contact forms will always look great on all devices (mobile, tablet, laptop, and desktop).

-WPForms' contact forms are also highly optimized for web and server performance because we understand the importance of speed when it comes to SEO, marketing, and conversion.
+WPForms' contact forms are also highly optimized for web and server performance because we understand the importance of speed when it comes to SEO, marketing, and conversions.
 We can honestly say that WPForms is one of the fastest WordPress contact form builder plugins in the world.

 > <strong>WPForms Pro</strong><br />
-> This plugin is the lite version of the WPForms Pro plugin that comes with all the contact form features you will ever need including email subscription forms, multi-page contact forms, file uploads, conditional logic, payment integrations, form templates, and tons more. <a href="https://wpforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend" title="WPForms">Click here to purchase the best premium WordPress contact form plugin now!</a>
+> This plugin is the lite version of the WPForms Pro plugin that comes with all the contact form features you will ever need including email subscription forms, multi-page contact forms, file uploads, conditional logic, extra payment integrations, form templates, and tons more. <a href="https://wpforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend" title="WPForms">Click here to purchase the best premium WordPress contact form plugin now!</a>

 We took the pain out of creating contact forms and made it easy.
 Here's why smart business owners, designers, and developers love WPForms, and you will too!